AlexsLemonade/reproducible-research/docs/setup_instructions/setup_overview.md

 ### Only staying for "Reproducible Research Practices"?

 If you are only staying for the first half of the workshop and _not_ for the portion about OpenScPCA, you can follow these setup instructions.
-_Otherwise, please proceed to the next section and follow those instructions on this page._
+_Otherwise, please proceed to the next section and follow all other instructions._
 {% endif %}

 {% include_relative rrp-setup.md %}